-Ever Wonder How Wiffle Ball Started?
+Ever Wonder How Whiffle Ball Started?
 Here’s Your Answer!

-Last weekend, my daughter stopped by to visit and my grandson, Jack, found an old plastic baseball which he, in the Dorsey tradition, threw it at me.
+Last weekend, I visited my daughter and grand-kids.
+During my visit, My grandson, Jack, found an old plastic baseball which he, in the Dorsey tradition, threw at me.
 It got me to thinking about how a plastic ball could be so popular when I was his age.
 Who came up with this invention?

 The year was 1953 in Fairfield, Connecticut, when a guy by the name of David Mullany Sr. developed a plastic baseball with holes in it which made the ball curve when it was thrown.
 He invented it on August 14, 1953 for his 13-year-old son and it became known as the “Whiffle Ball.”
 Its name came from the common phrase of striking out being known as a “whiff.”